jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Setup

-In this codelab you will add code to the Blockly sample app to create and use a new generator.
+This codelab will demonstrate how to add code to the Blockly sample app to create and use a new generator.

 ### The application

-You will use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+Use the (`npx @blockly/create-package app`)[https://www.npmjs.com/package/@blockly/create-package) command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
   1. Run `npx @blockly/create-package app custom-generator-codelab`.
-This will create your blockly application in the folder `custom-generator-codelab`.
+This will create a blockly application in the folder `custom-generator-codelab`.
-  1. `cd` into your new directory: `cd custom-generator-codelab`.
+  1. `cd` into the new directory: `cd custom-generator-codelab`.
   1. Run `npm start` to start the server and run the sample application.
   1. The sample app will automatically run in the browser window that opens.